wert-ac/h3mcc-albatross/README.md

 ## Features

-- Fully localized physics (localized physics, "mega physics", early mover):
+### Fully localized physics (localized physics, "mega physics", early mover):

 - Players and vehicles can move inside the cargo area using the albatross as a frame of reference
-  - Goal markers such as flag and assault goal/spawns and king of the hill markers can be placed within the cargo area in forge - Turrets can be mounted to the cargo area in forge
+- Goal markers such as flag and assault goal/spawns and king of the hill markers can be placed within the cargo area in forge
+- Turrets can be mounted to the cargo area in forge
 - Objects such as crates and fusion coils can be placed in forge and set to respawn within the cargo area
 - Doors collide with players, vehicles, etc, but not with the environment, allowing for smooth vehicle entry

+### Multiple variants

+- **Default:** Static physics for multiplayer.
+Doors open and close with landing and takeoff respectively
+- **Commando:** No doors
+- **Scripted:** Works best for singleplayer but can be done with two players.
+Doors close and open when a player enters or exits the vehicle.
+A script uses this same trigger to toggle the albatross's physics model between an open and closed permutation.
+This update will only take effect for the host, so if playing with another player, the host must be the passenger.

+### Graphical tweaks

-- Merge of assets from Halo 2 and Halo 3
+- Doors restored from Halo 2
 - Cut decal restoration
 - Custom engine and door animations
 - Model tweaks to maximize animation support
 - Engine thrust and hover fx

+### Sample Maps

+- **Sandtrap:** All variants pre-placed, and attacker team goal markers default position moved into cargo area of doorless albatross
-- Multiple variants
+- **Sandbox:** All variants pre-placed

-### Default

-- Doors open on landing and close on takeoff

-### Doorless

-- No doors

-### Scripted

-- Doors open/close with the player exiting/entering the vehicle
-- Changes physics model permutation when player enters/exits the vehicle
-- Objects within the cargo area are trapped within while the doors are closed
-- Supports up to 2 players (as only the host will receive the physics model updates, and must either act solo or as passenger)
+- **Rat's Nest:** Scripted variant pre-placed where scenery pelican ordinarily would be.
+All variants in forge palette

 ## Implementation instructions